camaraproject/Governance/ProjectStructureAndRoles.md

 **API Backlog**

 The API Backlog Working Group is supervised by the TSC.
-The responsibilities of the Working Group are to take the decisions about API Proposals, including the creation of (Sandbox) API Repositories, to support the Incubation and Graduation process of API Repositories, to prepare the material for the creation of new Sub Projects or scope changes of existing Sub Project (e.g. adding new API Repositories to a Sub Project).
+The responsibilities of the Working Group are to take the decisions about API Proposals, including the creation of (Sandbox) API Repositories, to support the Incubation and Graduation process of API Repositories, to prepare the material for the creation of new Sub Projects or scope changes of existing Sub Projects (e.g. adding new API Repositories to a Sub Project).

 The decision about new Sandbox API Repositories will be taken by the Working Group.
 Decision about Incubation and Graduation of API Repositories, and the onboarding of new Sub Projects will be taken by the TSC.
 Changes of existing Sub Projects have to be approved by the involved Sub Projects.